Digital banking for business

 A new industrial revolution is underway—and like the large-scale economic disruptions of the past, it's completely changing the way you, your peers and your competitors do business.

-In the fourth industrial revolution—also known as Industry 4.0—technology moves from being a tool that's applied to processes to one that's fully integrated with virtually everything your business does.
+In the Fourth Industrial Revolution—also known as Industry 4.0—technology moves from being a tool that's applied to processes to one that's fully integrated with virtually everything your business does.
 While it initially drew attention for the flashy devices and platforms it's built upon, the stunning developments of this industrial revolution are increasingly becoming standard for getting business done efficiently and profitably.
 Data analysis, machine learning, automation and artificial intelligence, or AI, are no longer elements of the future—they're elements of the present.

 Disrupted supply chains, production processes, safety procedures and the core concept of the workplace are all conversations that came out of one of the most profound global crises in modern history—the COVID-19 pandemic.